 I wouldn't.
 Fresh berries work best because frozen berries tend to release water, which can ruin the chocolate coating.

-Sure!
-You can just dip berries in one type of chocolate, but you’ll miss the signature creamy Tru Fru flavor.
+You can dip in just one type of chocolate, but you'll miss the signature creamy Tru Fru flavor that comes from the white and milk layers together.

 Yes, as long as your chocolate is certified gluten-free.